abhiSyncd/Java-Design-Patterns-Step-By-Step/README.md

        - Problem Statement :
-         Client should not directly instantiate any object in the application using new() keyword i.e Internal implementation of object creation should be hidden to the client.
+         Client should not directly instantiate any object in the application using new() keyword i.e
+         > Internal implementation of object creation should be hidden to the client
+         > Choose objects dynamically at run time

        - Solution :
           : Object-Creation should be done by a separate Class i.e Factory Class.